 4. “If after he stopped texting, he gets back, explains, and I feel like he’s lying – Is there any way to find out the truth?”

 In fact, there’s an unhealthy way of doing it, which I would absolutely not suggest: checking his social media and trying to connect the dots between his words, activity, and actions.
-Once again, it is unhealthy and unsettling, and has potential to become a habit.
+Once again, it is unhealthy and unsettling and has the potential to become a texting habit.
 I would not suggest it, at all!

 5. “He used to text me everyday – He stopped texting me everyday.
 What does that mean?”